 PHARMACY AND HEALTH SCIENCES FEE.
 All students are required to pay a professional fee per semester.
 The amount of this fee is subject to change from semester to semester.
-Collectively, these fees are used to support student travel to professional meetings; to defray the travel cost of fourth-year (Health Sciences), third professional year (Pharmacy), and fourth professional year (Pharmacy) students on their annual Educational Tour; and to support student activities.
+Collectively, these fees are used to support student travel to professional meetings; to defray the travel cost of students participating in the annual Educational Tour; and to support student activities.

 PROFESSIONAL STUDENT LIABILITY INSURANCE.
 All students who are enrolled in Clinical or Community practical experiences in the Pharmacy or Health Sciences programs are required to purchase liability insurance.
-The insurance is mandatory: to protect the student, to protect the College of Pharmacy and Health Sciences, and a condition for affiliation with other participating institutions.
+The insurance is mandatory and serves to protect the student and the College of Pharmacy and Health Sciences, and is a condition for affiliation with other participating institutions.